LeemanGeophysicalLLC/knowledgebase/docs/SkyGuard_Cutdown/skyguard_cutdown.md

 firmware, system status information is printed to the serial terminal as a table as shown below:

+TODO ADD

-To connect to the serial output, connect a 3V3 logic cable to the PCBs ground, transmit, and receive pins as shown below:
+To connect to the serial output, connect a 3V3 logic cable TODO ADD STORE LINK to the PCBs ground, transmit, and receive pins as shown below:

 If you are unfamiliar with serial terminal operations, be sure to check out our